arresteddevops/podcast/ideas.md

 * Something with Faisal.
 BI and DevOps?
 What?
 * DevOps Gone Wrong - Horror stories
 * Data and DevOps - Panel of DBA's
+* Configuration management roundtable - Puppet, Chef, PowerShell DSC, etc.
+* Agile DevOps - how do the two mix?
+What are the overlaps, myths, confusions?
+Len Lagestee as a guest?
+* Continuous Integration = Maybe @DevToolSuperFan?
+And other expert type people?
+* The Dev Show - Panel of developers from various orgs to see what they think of DevOps
+* Deployment - Releasing software and bits in the DevOps world.